marcandreuf/vscode-remote-try-clojure/README.md

 Copyright © Microsoft Corporation All rights reserved.<br />
 Licensed under the MIT License.
 See LICENSE in the project root for license information.

+## Tips:

+On Ubuntu: Start a "bash" terminal with better prompt and tools support.
+Click the down arrow next to the "+" symbol and select "bash".